Quasar: Modern observations (1970s and onward)

-Later it was found that not all quasars have strong radio emission; in fact only about 10% are "radio-loud".
-Hence the name "QSO" (quasi-stellar object) is used (in addition to "quasar") to refer to these objects, further categorized into the "radio-loud" and the "radio-quiet" classes.
+Later, it was found that not all quasars have strong radio emission; in fact, only about 10% are "radio-loud".
+Hence, the name "QSO" (quasi-stellar object) is used (in addition to "quasar") to refer to these objects, further categorized into the "radio-loud" and the "radio-quiet" classes.
 The discovery of the quasar had large implications for the field of astronomy in the 1960s, including drawing physics and astronomy closer together.

 In 1979, the gravitational lens effect predicted by Albert Einstein's general theory of relativity was confirmed observationally for the first time with images of the double quasar 0957+561.

 A cosmic mirage known as the Einstein Cross.
 Four apparent images are actually from the same quasar.

 A study published in February 2021 showed that there are more quasars in one direction (towards Hydra) than in the opposite direction, seemingly indicating that the Earth is moving in that direction.
 But the direction of this dipole is about 28° away from the direction of the Earth's motion relative to the cosmic microwave background radiation.

 In March 2021, a collaboration of scientists, related to the Event Horizon Telescope, presented, for the first time, a polarized-based image of a black hole, specifically the black hole at the center of Messier 87, an elliptical galaxy approximately 55 million light-years away in the constellation Virgo, revealing the forces giving rise to quasars.

 Current understanding

 It is now known that quasars are distant but extremely luminous objects, so any light that reaches the Earth is redshifted due to the expansion of the universe.

 Quasars inhabit the centers of active galaxies and are among the most luminous, powerful, and energetic objects known in the universe, emitting up to a thousand times the energy output of the Milky Way, which contains 200–400 billion stars.
-This radiation is emitted across the electromagnetic spectrum almost uniformly, from X-rays to the far infrared with a peak in the ultraviolet optical bands, with some quasars also being strong sources of radio emission and of gamma-rays.
+This radiation is emitted across the electromagnetic spectrum almost uniformly, from X-rays to the far infrared, with a peak in the ultraviolet optical bands, with some quasars also being strong sources of radio emission and of gamma-rays.
 With high-resolution imaging from ground-based telescopes and the Hubble Space Telescope, the "host galaxies" surrounding the quasars have been detected in some cases.
 These galaxies are normally too dim to be seen against the glare of the quasar, except with special techniques.
-Most quasars, with the exception of 3C 273, whose average apparent magnitude is 12.9, cannot be seen with small telescopes.
+Most quasars, except 3C 273, whose average apparent magnitude is 12.9, cannot be seen with small telescopes.